 Learning management systems are one way to facilitate the task of online training.
-The effective use of a good LMS plays a huge role in maximizing return on investment for a company.
+The effective use of a good LMS plays a huge role in maximising return on investment for a company.
 Therefore, companies need to understand how they can make the best of their LMS and use it to their advantage.
 This article is about the myths associated with LMSs.

-The big problem is that many organizations have developed certain assumptions and myths regarding LMS that prevents them from using their LMS to the best of its capabilities or completely bars them from putting money on one.
+The big problem is that many organisations have developed certain assumptions and myths regarding LMS that prevents them from using their LMS to the best of its capabilities or completely bars them from putting money on one.
 Below are a few very common myths that have come to be associated with learning management systems.
-Understanding that these are just myths will allow organizations to view LMS in a new light and make the most of their LMS.
+Understanding that these are just myths will allow organisations to view LMS in a new light and make the most of their LMS.

 Myth 1: LMS is an expense

 A very common myth and the biggest mistake companies make is viewing LMS as an expense.
 Although the installation and operation of an LMS does incur a cost, it should not merely be seen as a cost.
-You cannot ignore the value that an LMS can bring to an organization.
+You cannot ignore the value that an LMS can bring to an organisation.

 A learning management system, in its true sense, is an investment.
 Firms need to understand and acknowledge the amount of returns, in terms of profitability and productivity, which they can earn in both, the short and long terms.

 A recent study showed that 25% of workers left their jobs as they were not offered sufficient opportunities for learning and development.
-Having an LMS to fulfill employment training and development needs will help you retain employees and improve productivity in the long run.
+Having an LMS to fulfil employment training and development needs will help you retain employees and improve productivity in the long run.